hmcts/probate-back-office/src/test/resources/expectedConfirmationBodyWithAllCombinationsAndMultiples.md

 *   the printed coversheet (accessed in the cover sheet tab) or your reference number 1 written on a sheet of paper
 *   renunciation form for Tim Smith
 *   renunciation form for John Smith
-*   death certificate for Bob Martin
-*   death certificate for John Martin
 *   a photocopy of the signed legal statement and declaration

 Where to send us your documents